 Abstract

-Objective: To determine whether glucocorticoid-induced metabolic dysfunction is exacerbated in the presence of obesity.
+Objective: To determine the effects of glucocorticoid-induced metabolic dysfunction in the presence of diet-induced obesity.

-Methods: Patients undergoing transsphenoidal adenomectomy were stratified according to disease (Control vs. Cushing’s disease) and obesity status (non-obese vs. obese) and metabolic outcomes were measured in serum.
-C57BL/6J adult male lean and obese mice were given dexamethasone for different durations and outcomes of fatty liver, insulin resistance and lipolysis were determined.
+Methods: C57BL/6J adult male lean (chow-fed) and diet-induced obese mice were given dexamethasone for different durations and outcomes of hepatic steatosis, insulin resistance and lipolysis were determined.

-Results: Patients who were obese and had Cushing’s disease had elevated HOMA-IR scores and ALT levels when compared to all other groups.
-Similar outcomes were detected in obese mice given dexamethasone, significant synergistic elevations in liver fat and resistance to insulin were noted in these mice, along with synergistic elevations in markers of lipolysis.
+Results: Obese mice given dexamethasone had significant synergistic elevations in resistance to insulin and markers of lipolysis, as well as marked elevations in hepatic steatosis.

 Conclusions: The combination of chronically elevated glucocorticoids and obesity leads to exacerbations in metabolic dysfunction.
-Our findings suggest lipolysis may be a key player in glucocorticoid-induced insulin resistance and fatty liver in people with obesity.
+Our findings suggest lipolysis may be a key player in glucocorticoid-induced insulin resistance and fatty liver in individuals with obesity.

 Introduction